-It is further proposed in [14] that, If RACH is initiated on a SpCell for BFR and one TRP has recovered before the RACH is complete, the ongoing RACH can be stopped.
+It is further proposed in [14] that, If RACH is initiated on a SpCell for BFR and one TRP has recovered (i.e. a BFR MAC CE was previously transmitted for BFR on this TRP and the UE has received a PDCCH that makes BFR successful according to existing criteria) before the RACH is complete, the ongoing RACH can be stopped and the UE transmits a BFR MAC CE for the non-recovered TRP.

-Q13: Do you agree that, if RACH is initiated on a SpCell for BFR and one TRP has recovered before the RACH is complete, the ongoing RACH can be stopped?
+Q13: Do you agree that, if RACH is initiated on a SpCell for BFR and one TRP has recovered (i.e. received response to previously transmitted BFR MAC CE for this TRP) before the RACH is complete, the ongoing RACH can be stopped and the UE transmits a BFR MAC CE for the non-recovered TRP?